Lux3n-git/luxclient/production/jsmacrosinfo.md

-Jsmacros is a Macro Mod that uses javascripts to automate tasks including interacting with chat, hold down keys, and much more
+Jsmacros is a Macro Mod that uses
+JavaScript to automate tasks including interacting with chat, holding down keys, and much more.

 Click here to learn how to use JSmacros